Armie Hammer Files for Joint Custody of Kids With Estranged Wife Elizabeth Chambers - E! Online

 E!
 News has reached out to Armie and Elizabeth's teams for comment and has not heard back.

-In court documents, according to The Blast, Armie claimed that he has tried to give his estranged wife plenty of time to adapt to the pandemic and find a safe flight home.
+In court documents, Armie claimed that he has tried to give his estranged wife plenty of time to adapt to the pandemic and find a safe flight home.
 However, he is hoping to see his children sooner rather than later.

 "I believe we are both good, loving parents, and I have tried to be patient as I know that this is a stressful time for all of us who are dealing with the coronavirus pandemic," Armie shared in court documents.
-"I have no doubt that Elizabeth and I both want what is best for our children."
+"I have no doubt that Elizabeth and I both want what is best for our children.
+But I have not seen our children since July and I miss them deeply."

-In separate legal documents obtained by The Blast, Elizabeth's lawyers explained that the Cayman Islands is safer than parts of the United States like Los Angeles.
+In separate legal documents obtained by E!
+News, Elizabeth's lawyers explained that the Cayman Islands is safer than parts of the United States like Los Angeles.

 Back in July 2020, Armie and Elizabeth put on a united front when they announced their split after 10 years of marriage.